This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions help you visualize how make this recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Pour the chicken broth into a 1.5-quart slow cooker.
+1. Add the chicken broth to a 1.5-quart slow cooker.

-2. In a medium bowl, mix together the ground beef, minced garlic, salt, pepper, parsley, and Parmesan cheese until well combined.
+2. In a medium bowl, combine the ground beef, garlic, salt, pepper, parsley, and Parmesan.

 a bowl filled with ground beef, parsley, seasonings, and garlic.

-1. Roll the mixture into 1-inch mini meatballs and gently place them into the broth.
+1. Roll the mixture into 1-inch meatballs and gently place them in the broth.

 a hand placing meatballs into a slow cooker.

-1. Cover the slow cooker and set it to high.
-Cook for 4 hours.
+1. Cover and cook on high for 4 hours.

 a meatball on a spoon above a bowl of Italian Wedding Soup.